hanscappelle/anamorphic-desqueeze-android-app/README.md

 - Open an image from your preferred Image Gallery using default Android Intent
 - Desqueeze to fixed aspect ratio of width*1,33 x height
 - Fixed JPEG full original size 85% compression
-- Opens result in Gallery again
+- Opens result in Gallery

 ## Upcoming features